BorisGerretzen/Sentinel/README.md

 - Mysql
 - It is possible to add more services/labels by registering them in SentinelLib.

+## Instructions
+1. Connect to a VPN, this is not required but recommended so your IP does not show up in any logs.
+2. Download and install MongoDB, make sure authentication is disabled and the server is listening on `127.0.0.1`.
+3. Restore Nuget packages and build solution.
+4. Run built executable.
+5. Wait...

 ## How it works
 Sentinel uses [certstream](https://certstream.calidog.io) to get a live feed of certificates added to CT logs.
 It extracts the domain names from these certificates and checks the first label of these domain names.
 If the label is one of the recognized labels, a connection is attempted with a client of the corresponding service.